bunkerity/bunkerweb/docs/quickstart-guide.md

     }" > ./bw-data/configs/server-http/hello-world.conf
     ```

-    Because BunkerWeb runs as an unprivileged user with UID and GID 101, you will need to edit the permissions :
+    Because the scheduler runs as an unprivileged user with UID and GID 101, you will need to edit the permissions :

     ```shell
     chown -R root:101 bw-data && \
     chmod -R 770 bw-data
     ```

-    When starting the BunkerWeb container, you will need to mount the folder on /data :
+    When starting the scheduler container, you will need to mount the folder on /data :
-    ```shell
-    docker run \
-    	   ...
-    	   -v "${PWD}/bw-data:/data" \
-    	   ...
-    	   bunkerity/bunkerweb:1.5.0-beta
-    ```

-    Here is the docker-compose equivalent :
     ```yaml
     mybunker:
       image: bunkerity/bunkerweb:1.5.0-beta